flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/getting-started.md

 ## 4. Upgrading The SDK {#upgrade-sdk}

 To upgrade the SDK, download the latest release from the [SDK releases page](https://github.com/flarehotspot/sdk/releases) and extract the contents to your desired destination.
 Then copy your plugin directory into the `plugins` directory inside the new SDK.

-Now you can [start](#start-sdk) the new SDK runtime.
+Make sure to stop the previous SDK runtime then [start](#start-sdk) the new SDK runtime.